Oberst a.D. Wilhelm Freiherr von Reichlin-Meldegg

 Curriculum Vitae

-Wilhelm Freiherr Reichlin von Meldegg was born in Vienna as the legitimate son of Field Marshal Lieutenant Karl Friedrich Freiherr Reichlin von Meldegg and Maria Rosa Susanna Angela Augusta, née Reitz.
-He is the younger brother of retired colonel Friedrich Freiherr Reichlin von Meldegg.
+Wilhelm Freiherr von Reichlin-Meldegg was born in Vienna as the legitimate son of Field Marshal Lieutenant Karl Friedrich Freiherr von Reichlin-Meldegg and Maria Rosa Susanna Angela Augusta, née Reitz.
+He is the younger brother of retired colonel Friedrich Freiherr von Reichlin-Meldegg.
 After elementary school and two lower grades at the grammar school in Znaim [today: Znojmo in the Czech Republic], he transferred to the military lower secondary school in Eisenstadt and then to the military upper secondary school in Mährisch-Weißkirchen, where he graduated in 1891.
 He then went to the Technical Military Academy in Vienna and was commissioned a lieutenant in 1894.
 In the same year, he joined Artillery Regiment No. 12.
+Wilhelm Freiherr von Reichlin-Meldegg married Valerie Freiin Probszt von Ohstorff on November 10, 1897.
+He had two sons with her, Erich and Herbert.

 In 1900, he transferred to Artillery Regiment No. 2.
-In 1908, Wilhelm Freiherr Reichlin von Meldegg was promoted to first lieutenant and in 1911 to captain.
-After the outbreak of the First World War, he was deployed as a captain on the Russian front and promoted to major in 1916.
+Wilhelm Freiherr von Reichlin-Meldegg was promoted to first lieutenant in 1908 and to captain in 1911.
+As a captain, he was deployed to the Russian front after the outbreak of the First World War and promoted to major in 1916.
 He was later deployed on the Italian front and disarmed as a lieutenant colonel in 1918.

 After the defeat of Austria-Hungary, the dismantling of the Dual Monarchy and the expulsion of the House of Habsburg from Austria, the staunch legitimist refused to swear his oath to the new republic, which is why he was not accepted into the new army and retired as a colonel.

-In the 1920s and 1930s, Wilhelm Freiherr Reichlin von Meldegg became involved in the Reichsbund der Österreicher and the legitimist Eisernen Ring.
+In the 1920s and 1930s, Wilhelm Freiherr von Reichlin-Meldegg became involved in the Reichsbund der Österreicher and the Eisernen Ring (umbrella organization of legitimist organizations).
 In 1932, he became chairman of the Eisernen Ring and Vienna regional chairman of the Reichsbund der Österreicher.
-He also became chairman of the Association of Officers of the Equestrian Artillery, whose patronage (honorary protectorate) Otto von Habsburg
+He also became chairman of the Association of Officers of the Equestrian Artillery, whose patronage (honorary protectorate) was assumed by Otto von Habsburg

 Image: Andreas Frhr. von Reichlin-Meldegg, Privat